lobocv/blog/content/posts/dev_environment/index.md

 Docker-compose makes it simple to orchestrate several containers which can then communicate with one another via a common network or share a volumes with the host or one another.
 In the following docker-compose example config, I define the development container, `dev`, and mount my local filesystem (`./`) to a `/src` folder inside the container.
 This allows my development container have access to code in the repository and immediately see changes being made to them.
-The configuration also starts up a MongoDB container named `mongo`.
+The example configuration below also starts up a MongoDB container named `mongo`.

 **docker-compose.yaml**